 Kristin has collaborated with her mother to publish 6 collections of hymn arrangements for violin and piano for Heart Publications, and the Lorenz Corporation, Dayton, Ohio.

 Her piano study began before she can remember with her mom, Ruth Coleman.
-In high school she began studying with Anne Morton and continued through college.
+In high school she began studying with Professor Anne Morton and continued her study through college.
 She is actively involved in the music program at her church and enjoys teaching classical piano, band style keyboard accompanying, and arranging.
 She has 2 collections of piano solos published with Heart Publications.

 When not playing or teaching music, Kristin enjoys spending time with friends, trying out new recipes, hiking and biking on the trails with her husband.